Danny Franco

-Danny Franco (דני פרנקו; born 5 December 1973) is an Israeli basketball coach.
+Danny Franco (דני פרנקו; born 5 December 1973) is an Israeli basketball coach, who was most recently the head coach of Śląsk Wrocław of the Polish Basketball League (PLK).

 Franco began his coaching path as coach for Hapoel Tel Aviv's youth teams, and during that time he also coached the Israeli youth national team.
 Among the many teams Franco has coached are: Ironi Ramat Gan, Hapoel Afula, Hapoel Gilboa Galil (as Hapoel Galil Elyon), Hapoel Holon with whom he won the Israeli State Cup in 2009, Barak Netanya, and Maccabi Haifa, Hapoel Jerusalem, Ironi Nahariya and Hapoel Tel Aviv.

 Beginning of career and youth coach

 Franco grew up in Holon, where he played for Hapoel Holon's youth team.
 At age 16, he participated in an instructor's course at the Wingate Institute, and was invited by legendary coach Yehoshua Rozin to coach in the Hapoel Tel Aviv youth division.
 Over the years, Franco also coached the Blich High School team, in the Israeli High School's top division.
 Franco led Blich to three championship games - in 2005, 2008, and 2013.
 Among the players Franco coached at Blich are, Lior Eliyahu and Elishay Kadir.
 Franco led the Israel National Cadet Team (until age 16) at the 2007 FIBA Europe Under-16 Championship in Greece, and brought his team to the number 11 place finish.
 In 2008, Franco led the National Israeli Youth Team (until age 18) at the 2008 FIBA Europe Under-18 Championship, where Israel finished in tenth place.
 In 2009, at the FIBA Europe Under-18 Championship hosted in France, Israel finished in 15th place.
 Franco continued to coach the team in 2010.